bowen-xu/OpenNARS-4/docs/index.md

 # New Features in OpenNARS 4

- - **Architecture**: The new architecture contains a memory, an inference engince (both of which are remains the same with the old version), an *internal experience buffer*, and an *overall experience buffer*.
+ - **Architecture**: The new architecture (see [Fig. 1.](#fig1-architecture) below) contains a memory, an inference engince (both of which are remains the same with the old version), an *internal experience buffer*, and an *overall experience buffer*.
 There are ***multiple channels*** as the interface between the system and the environment.
 For the momement, the following channels have been implemented or are under consideration:
    - **Multiple Channels**
      - **Consle-Channel**: An interface for admins to check the outputs and states of the system.
      - **User-Channel**: An interface of common users to interact with the system using *Narsese*.